azundo/dj-timelinejs/README.md

 This package supplies Django models and Class-Based-Views which make it easy to save and serve up TimelineJS content from a Django site

-###Installation

-Basic installation requires installing this package and then adding `timelinejs` to your list of `INSTALLED_APPS` and run a `manage.py syncdb`.
-You will also likely want to override urls and templates as noted below.
+###Brief Installation Instructions

+1. pip install dj-timelinejs
+2. add `timelinejs` to your list of `INSTALLED_APPS` in `settings.py`
+3. `manage.py syncdb`
+4. Override urls and templates as noted below.

 ###Adding Timelines